 Customers also have the option to check their last 10 transactions by choosing the “Mini Statement” option at the ATM.
 The SBI ATM will print a receipt containing the details of the last 10 account transactions.
 SBI account holders can also visit non-SBI or third-party ATM service to check their account balance.

 It is important to note here that RBI has limited the number of free transactions per ATM card.
-Balance enquiry is also counted as one transaction.
-Once you use up your free transactions, you will have to pay transaction charges for every transaction you carry out in the month.
-The number of transactions is inclusive of the ones you carry out at any ATM whether it is an SBI or a non-SBI ATM.
-This is one of the main reasons why you should carry out SBI account balance enquiry online and reserve the ATM transactions for cash withdrawal only.
+Balance enquiry is also counted as a transaction.
+Once you exhaust your free transactions, you will have to pay transaction charges for every transaction you carry out in the month.
+Remember, the number of transactions includes both carried out at SBI and non-SBI ATMs.

 SBI Net Banking

-State Bank of India (SBI) account holders who have registered for the net banking facility can use their SBI net banking login id and password to log into their net banking account.
-They can choose a range of banking facilities provided by SBI to its customers including balance enquiry, funds transfer, personal loans, etc.
+SBI account holders who have registered for the net banking facility can use their SBI net banking login id and password to log into their net banking account.
+They can choose a range of banking facilities provided by SBI to its customers including balance enquiry, home loans, mortgage loans, funds transfer, personal loans, etc.

 SBI SMS Service

 SBI customers can use their mobile numbers to register for the SMS service and then use it to check their account balance.
-They can follow the steps mentioned below to register for the same:
+They can follow the steps mentioned below to register for the same.
+The format of the SMS is as given below:

 SBI will send a registration confirmation message.
 Customers can now use this service to check the SBI account balance, mini statement, cheque book request, e-statement, education loan interest certificate and home loan interest certificate.